 Students can tailor their degree with specialist options in Derivatives, International Finance and Wealth Management.
 Together with the option to gain Internship experience, the degree aims to form graduates with strong skills and key tools required by global employers in this competitive industry.

 Our academics are experts in the finance and investment industry, and there are regular guest speakers to provide further insight.
 Students will work independently and collaboratively to apply their knowledge to practical situations, both on in the classroom and in the field.
-Graduates from this programme are also eligible to receive a Chartered Management Institute (CMI) Award in Management & Leadership.

 Top 5 Reasons to study BA Finance & Investment: